NourElMenshawy/-Bugdet/README.md

  The google script is compatible with the **N26 Bank** statement sheet.
 In general, it is compatible with any online bank that provides categories in the bank statements

  ## Pipeline
- * Categorized bank statement with dates downloaded from your bank
+ * Categorized bank statements with dates downloaded from your bank
  * Google drive to host your bank statement
  * Google sheet template **Monthly Budget**
  * Google app script to automatically parse the bank statement in which    calculation of planned in respect of actual expenses